 HOW ARE ADDITIONAL PIPES, AND CABLES INSET AFTER BUILD AS THERE IS NO CAVITY?

 In the UK we can specify plasterboard on the internal walls to allow for extensions and movement of fittings.
 All ceilings have a height void from 38mm- 75mm which again makes movement of fittings easier for homes that do not use the plasterboard approach, a wall chaser will allow new chases to be cut before hitting the mesh.

-HOW LONG DOES IT TAKE ON AVERAGE TO BUILD A 2/3 TYPICAL BEDROOM HOUSE?
+HOW LONG DOES IT TAKE ON AVERAGE TO BUILD A TYPICAL HOUSE?

 WHAT ARE THE POINTS OF IMPROVED DIFFERENCE BETWEEN STANDARD STRUCTURED INSULATED PANELS AND M2?

 The standard SIP panel is a timber panel with insulation in the middle.
 The wooden SIP panel itself is not waterproof and requires additional services including weatherproofing /render etc to be applied to make the system suitable for use.
-Also, the timber SIP panel is not fireproof without again additional rendering/brickwork etc. therefore, in summary, the timber SIP is more costly, requires more trades and requires a crane on-site to erect and install.
-The M2 SIP by GLB is light weight, no crane, when concreted is weatherproof, fireproof, waterproof and structural to 4+ stories, In addition, the carbon footprint of the M2 SIP is lower than that of the timber frame SIP systems.
+Also, the timber SIP panel is not fireproof without again additional rendering/brickwork etc. Therefore, overall, the timber SIP is more costly, requires more trades, and requires a crane on-site to erect and install.
+The M2 SIP by GLB is light weight, and when concreted is weatherproof, fireproof, waterproof, and structural to 4+ stories, and no cranes are needed.
+In addition, the carbon footprint of the M2 SIP is lower than that of the timber frame SIP systems.